-If you feel your HCP is not listening to you, keep bringing up your concerns until s/he addresses them.
+If you feel your HCP is not aiming for the goals most important to you, keep bringing up your concerns until they address them.
 Remember, as a patient, you have a right to be treated with respect and receive good treatment no matter who you are, what your diagnosis is or what type of health benefits you have.
 Do not be afraid to change your HCP if you are not getting the assistance you need.

-Resolving Concerns with Your HCP
+Talking with Your HCP

 - Be sure your HCP knows what wellness means to you.
 Let your HCP know you want more than just relief from the worst symptoms; you want a productive, quality life. - Ask questions.
 Find out what to expect from treatment.
-Know how long it will take your treatment to work, any side effects it might have and what you can do about them. - Be honest with your health care provider regarding your concerns about your illness and treatment. - Set a schedule.
-Agree to try one method of treatment or medication, and re-evaluate your health in a few days, weeks or months.
-If you still have symptoms or side effects that interfere with your life, you and your HCP agree to try another treatment.
-This is helpful when you and your HCP disagree on which treatment to try.

-• Let your HCP know when you have difficulty explaining symptoms.
-When you need help the most, it is often the hardest to explain your symptoms.
-If you let your HCP know you are having trouble, you can work together to find a way to communicate.

-• Educate yourself about your illness.
-Learn as much as you can about the symptoms of your illness.
-If you have questions about your illness, ask your HCP.

-Educate yourself about your treatment.
+Know how long it will take for your treatment to work, any side effects it might have and what you can do about them. - Be honest with your health care provider regarding your concerns about your condition and treatment. - Set a schedule.
+Agree to try one method of treatment or medication, and re-evaluate after a set time.
+Ask your HCP when you should be able to tell if a specific treatment is helping or causing problems.
+If you still have symptoms or side effects that interfere with your life, you and your HCP might agree to try another treatment.
+This is helpful when you and your HCP disagree on which treatment to try. - Let your HCP know when you have difficulty explaining symptoms.
+If you let your HCP know you are having trouble, you can work together to find a way to communicate. - Educate yourself about your condition.
+Learn as much as you can about the symptoms of your condition.
+If you have questions about it, ask your HCP. - Educate yourself about your treatment.
 The more you understand your treatment and feel involved in your choices, the less likely you are to become discouraged or feel hopeless.
-Find out what treatments are available now and what is being developed for the future.

-• Keep track of your progress over time.
+Find out what treatments are available now and what is being developed for the future. - Keep track of your progress over time.
 You know yourself best.
-You can best tell your HCP how you are feeling and how your illness gets in the way of your life. • Let your HCP know if you are uncomfortable with the label of a diagnosis.
+You can best tell your HCP how you are feeling and how your symptoms get in the way of your life. - Let your HCP know if you are uncomfortable with the label of a diagnosis.
 Ask if your HCP can hold off on a diagnosis until after you have tried at least one treatment.
 Agree to treat symptoms as they arise.

-Know the difference between your symptoms and your true self.
-Your HCP can help you separate your true identity from your symptoms by helping you see how your illness affects your behavior.
-Be open about behaviors you want to change and set goals for making those changes.
+- Know the difference between your symptoms and your true self.
+Your HCP can help you separate your true identity from your symptoms by helping you see how your behavior changes during periods of depression or mania.
+Be open about behaviors you want to change and set goals for making those changes. - Work on healthy lifestyle choices.
+Wellness is also about a healthy lifestyle, which includes regular sleep, healthy eating, and physical activity.
+Your HCP can help you with the choices that are right for you. - Talk with your HCP first if you feel like changing your dosage or stopping your medication.
+Explain what you want to change and why you think it will help you.